-Exercise is good for your heart, your waistline, and even your mental health, but the Centers for Disease Control and Prevention (CDC) report that less than half of U.S. adults get the recommended amount of aerobic activity, and just 20 percent do the recommended amounts of strength training exercise.
+Exercise is good for your heart, your waistline, and even your mental health, but the report that less than half of U.S. adults get the recommended amount of aerobic activity, and just 20 percent do the recommended amounts of strength training exercise.

 Finding the time and motivation to get your activity in is easier when you surround yourself with motivational people, like the Twitter influencers we’ve gathered together here.